Codemos-Inc/Codemos-Modern/README.md

 Color is the essential part of code editing.
 Codemos Modern provides a carefully crafted color palette to make your code editing experience more intelligible and enjoyable.

-Our color palette takes its foundations from the Visual Studio/Visual Studio Code color palette.
+Our color palette takes its foundations from the original Visual Studio/Visual Studio Code color palette.
 We've made this classic color palette more modern and more accessible.
 We've also added some new colors to the palette to make it more complete.
 Every color has a **meaning** and is **consistent** across all the UI.
 While feeling familiar, it also feels fresh and modern.

 Before we dive into color reference, we have one more contribution to code intelligibility.
-We used text decorations cleverly to give users more information about their code.
+We used text decorations cleverly to give our users more information about their code.

 These decorations are:

 - <del>Strike-through</del>: This decoration is used to indicate that the symbol is deprecated.
 - <strong>Bold</strong>: This decoration is used to indicate that the symbol is abstract.
 - <em>Italic</em>: This decoration is used to indicate that the symbol is static.
-- <u>Underline</u>: This decoration is used to indicate that the symbol allows write access (not read-only).
+- <ins>Underline</ins>: This decoration is used to indicate that the symbol allows write access (not read-only).

 <br/>